s-elsheikh/NeuroDrAIn/README.md

 ------------------------------------------------------------------------------------------------------------

 ### quantify_drain.m
+1. Expects:
-1. expects the non-contrast CT in NIfTI format and the prediction file, produced by `segment.py`.
+   * input1= the prediction file, produced by `segment.py`.
+   * input2= the non-contrast CT in NIfTI format.
 2. File names are supplied as command-line arguments to the MATLAB script.

 #### Plot of sample data

 ![Sample data resulting from  `quantify_drain.m`, showing an example of a correct and of a not correct position](images/coverage_profile.png)

 #### Usage